pagekey/boom-ce-next/docs/architecture/user/index.md

 **Side Effects**

-If the user exists in the DB, an email is sent to `email`.
+- If the user exists in the DB:
+  - The user's `activationCode` field has been reset to some new random value.
+  - A [Forgot Password Email](#forgot-password-email) is sent to `email` with a link to `ResetPasswordPage` (containing the `activationCode`).
 Otherwise, it fails and returns an error.

 #### Get Languages Route